1. Facts about Hong Kong

-- Go to Lantau Island to see the Big Buddha. which impresses by weighing over 200 tons.
+- Travel from Hong Kong city to Lantau Island to see the Big Buddha which impresses by weighing over 200 tons.
 The sitting bronze Buddha atop the peak of Mount Muk Yue is also known as the Tian Tan Buddha.
 It faces north towards the capital of China, Beijing.

 For a one day sightseeing itinerary in Hong Kong, have a look here:

 5. Useful books about Hong Kong

 Do you want to know more about Hong Kong?

 6. Facts about safety in Hong Kong